- Associate Professor in Human Geography

 Debbie is a human geographer and environmental social scientist, interested in socio-spatial interpretations and experiences of environmental issues.
 Her research is broadly concerned with the social dimensions of climate change, socio-technical transitions, and the mobility of people, goods and 'waste', with a focus on cities and urban environments.
-Debbie is currently working on a number projects that span these interests (primary projects listed below), many of which include international and interdisciplinary collaborators:
+Debbie is currently working on a number of projects that span these interests (primary projects listed below), many of which include international and interdisciplinary collaborators: